mediquo/docs-sdk/docs/sdk/ios/introduction.md

 In order to enable push notifications for chat and video call you must provide mediQuo a valid [Firebase Private Key](https://firebase.google.com/docs/cloud-messaging/auth-server#provide-credentials-manually) and register your push tokens in the SDK.
-The SDK will only process its own messages so you can send it all incoming pushes if you can't filter them properly.

 ```swift
 MediQuo.registerFirebase(token: fcmToken) { result in